cln/wfl/README.md

+== WFL

-# Learning rails with a what's for lunch app
+Learning rails with a what's for lunch app